lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

-    The most direct way to calculate a free energy profile is to extract the partition function from a classic (i.e., unbiased) molecular dynamics simulation, and then to estimate the Gibbs free energy using
+    The most direct way to calculate a free energy profile is to extract the partition function from a classic (i.e., unbiased) molecular dynamics simulation, and then estimate the Gibbs free energy using

 .. math::